ogham/rust-users/README.md

 For this reason, this crate offers a caching interface to the database, which offers the same functionality while holding on to every result, caching the information so it can be re-used.

-To introduce a cache, create a new `OSUsers` object and call the same methods on it.
+To introduce a cache, create a new `UsersCache` and call the same methods on it.
 For example:

 ```rust